Sparks Lake

 Permits

 A day-use pass is required to park at Sparks Lake (May–September), costing $5 per day or $30 for an annual Northwest Forest Pass.
-Passes can be purchased at the site, from Forest Service offices, or authorized vendors.
+Passes can be purchased at the site, from Forest Service offices, or from authorized vendors.
 The area offers boat launches, hiking trails, and is located about 25-50 minutes from Bend.

 Direction of the Shot